jrawbits/VisionEval-Wiki-JR/Project-Meeting-2018.05.10.md

 # VERPAT
-  - Draft [Documentation of inputs and outputs](VERPAT-Inputs-and-Outputs) was reviewed and is being split into sub-sections to make it easier for the user
+  - Draft [inputs and outputs](VERPAT-Inputs-and-Outputs) documentation was reviewed and is being split into sub-sections to make it easier for the user
   - Complete release version available in the master branch

 # VERSPM